Policy Science

 Greetings:

-This site contains papers about strategic thinking and public policy, from the International Scientific Networks and Government Learning projects, and related writing of Lloyd Etheredge.
+This site contains papers about strategic thinking and public policy, reflecting new ideas and research developed for the Rapid Learning Economics, International Scientific Networks, and Government Learning projects, and related writing of Lloyd Etheredge.
 It includes a reference copy of the annotated bibliography of Harold D. Lasswell's work prepared by Rodney Muth et al. and published in 1990: References.
 (For books, other publications, and teaching materials, and annotations of key works by Ithiel de Sola Pool, see my academic homepage.)

 I. International Scientific Networks Project